NerdWalletOSS/epic-state-subscriptions/README.md

 Include the state subscriptions reducer in your `combineReducers` redux configuration:

 ```
-import { stateSubscriptionReducer } from 'redux-observable-state-subscriptions';
+import { stateSubscriptionReducer } from 'epic-state-subscriptions';
 import { combineReducers } from 'redux';

 const rootReducer = combineReducers([...reducers, stateSubscriptionReducer]);